 Mouthblown by Canadian artisans who take great pride in their work and crafted with a timeless design, you can rest assured that the jar will last for many years.
 The glass jar stands 8 ½ inches high and is 3 ½ inches around — the perfect size to hold plenty of liquid without being unwieldy.

 To them, an artisanal product is one that bears the mark of human intervention.
-They use a mold to create many of the pieces and make them similar, but no two will ever be exactly the same because of the handmade aspect.
+They use a mold to create many of the pieces (such as our oiler and syrup bottle) and make them similar, but no two will ever be exactly the same because of the handmade aspect.
 Partners in business as well as life, the pair have two beautiful children together.

 The raw materials of silica (a natural substance from sand), lime, and recycled clear glass are first mixed and heated in a furnace of 2200° F. Once the glass melts into a red hot liquid, the glassblower gathers it into a rounded mass, called a blob, on the end of a steel blowpipe.
 A team of artisans then work together to create each unique piece.
 They manipulate the glass with tools, add colors and textures, and blow short puffs of air through the blowpipe to create the desired shape.